 Great Barrier Reef Strategic Assessment

-The strategic assessment is being carried out in accordance with the Environment Protection and Biodiversity Conservation Act 1999 and will be one of the most complex strategic assessments ever undertaken.
+The comprehensive strategic assessment is being conducted in accordance with the Environment Protection and Biodiversity Conservation Act 1999 and is one of the most comprehensive strategic assessments ever undertaken.

-Feedback received during consultation will inform the preparation of the final reports for the Great Barrier Reef Strategic Assessment.
-The final program and strategic assessment reports, as well as a report on the consultation, will be provided to the Australian Minister for the Environment for review and consideration in late 2014.
+Feedback and comments received during consultation are being used to inform the preparation of final reports for the Great Barrier Reef Strategic Assessment.
+The final reports, as well as a report on the consultation, will be provided to the Australian Minister for the Environment for consideration in mid 2014.

 The strategic assessment responds to the UNESCO World Heritage Committee's decision of July 2011 that the Australian Government undertakes a comprehensive strategic assessment of the Great Barrier Reef World Heritage Area.

 As part of this process, the Australian and Queensland governments will build upon their robust environmental and development management frameworks to protect the Great Barrier Reef's unique environmental values.
-This will be achieved through a range of new measures designed to strengthen these frameworks and support identifying and managing Matters of National Environmental Significance, including the Outstanding Universal Value of the Great Barrier Reef World Heritage Area.
+This will be achieved through a range of new measures designed to strengthen the protection of Matters of National Environmental Significance, including the Outstanding Universal Value of the Great Barrier Reef World Heritage Area.

-The comprehensive strategic assessment is being undertaken according to the Terms of Reference which were finalised following public consultation in early 2012.
+The coastal zone strategic assessment is being undertaken according to the Terms of Reference which were finalised following public consultation conducted in early 2012.

 Consistent with the Terms of Reference, the draft coastal zone strategic assessment reports have been independently reviewed.

 - Great Barrier Reef Coastal Zone Strategic Assessment draft reports